 Oh what an important moral for kids, it was their unity which was their strength, but the cows never realized it and had fallen to their fate.

-Next up is an important moral story for kids, which takes through a fable with a fox.
+Next up is an important moral story for kids, which takes you through a fable of a fox.

 The Fox and The Grapes